 - Vegan meals prepared by The Wild Fig

-- Use of hot tub and sauna on the last night
+- Use of hot tub on the last night

 - Techniques for calming your mind, relaxing your body, and opening your heart